edujimser/ArduinoMega2560_LDR/README.md

     *   `-std=gnu++17`:  Specifies that the C++17 standard should be used for compilation.
 C++17 provides more modern language features.
     *   `-DAVR8_UART_NUMBER=3`: Defines a macro that might be used in the code to specify

+    ### License

+    This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+    ```
+    MIT License

+    Copyright (c) [Año] [Nombre del titular del copyright]

+    Permission is hereby granted, free of charge, to any person obtaining a copy
+    of this software and associated documentation files (the "Software"), to deal
+    in the Software without restriction, including without limitation the rights
+    to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+    copies of the Software, and to permit persons to whom the Software is
+    furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all
+    copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+    IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+    FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+    AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+    LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+    OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+    SOFTWARE.
+    ```